 Starter: £16,000 to £19,000

 Highly Experienced: up to £35,000

 5. Working hours, patterns and environment

-You'll work between 37 and 40 hours a week.
-Urgent repair work may mean you have to work weekends or shifts, including nights.
+You'll work between 35 and 40 hours a week.
+Urgent repair work may mean you have to work weekends or sometimes through the night.

-Some boat building is done under cover in large indoor sheds, but much of the work may be outside in all weathers.
+Some boat building is done under cover in large indoor sheds at dockyards or marinas.
+A lot of the work is done outside in all weathers.

 6. Career path and progression

-You could use your skills to transfer into the wider engineering or construction engineering industries.
+You could use your skills to transfer to other branches of engineering or into construction.